vanmars/language-suggester/README.md

 ## Known Bugs

-To Fix Items
-* Add to this bugs section once page is built out
+* Need to add animations and perfect styling

 ## Support and contact details